ArtemMakhaydinov/instaglance-bot/README.md

 # instaglance-bot

-Simple telegram bot to scrape photos from instagram
+Simple telegram bot to scrape content from instagram